Your browser is obsolete

 Ivan Fedorovich Kovshenkov was in the family of the well-known bronze engraver Fedor Kovshenkov, who influenced the boy's talent.
-He early assisted his father at the workshop and from 1835 he attended drawing classes at the Academy of Fine Arts.
-Soon he also studied in P. K. Klodt's workshop, assisted him creating monumental sculptures and graduated from the Arts Academy in 1852.
-He lived in St. Petersburg and worked as a genre sculptor making among others military officers potraits, historical and ethnographic people types and compositions depicting military history.
-He particpated in several exhibitions, e.g. in London, and today he is represented at among others in the State Tretyakov Gallery and the State Hermitage Museum.
+He assisted his father early on at the workshop and from 1835 he attended drawing classes at the Academy of Fine Arts.
+Soon he also studied in P. K. Klodt's workshop, assisted him in creating monumental sculptures and graduated from the Arts Academy in 1852.
+He lived in St. Petersburg and worked as a genre sculptor making, among other works, military officers potraits, historical and ethnographic people types and compositions depicting military history.
+He particpated in several exhibitions, e.g. in London, and today he is represented at, among other places, the State Tretyakov Gallery and the State Hermitage Museum.

 The Crimean War 1853–1856 was a military conflict between Russia and the Ottoman Empire, France, Great Britain and Sardinia.

-Provenance: Acquired by the present Danish owner from another Dane, who previous bought the sculpture in an antique shop in the 1990s in Murcia, Spain.
+Provenance: Acquired by the present Danish owner from another Dane, who previously bought the sculpture in an antique shop in the 1990s in Murcia, Spain.